Quill feather

 Brand activation is the process of bringing your brand to life and creating a positive connection between your brand and your target audience.
 Brand activation focuses on shifting your brand from one state (unknown or disliked) to a more positive state (known or enjoyed).

-A brand activation strategy can help increase awareness or shift negative perceptions about your brand.
+A brand activation strategy helps increase awareness or shift negative perceptions about your brand.
 As a result, you’ll have more loyal customers and, ultimately, more sales and revenue.

 Brand activation helps brands make a name for themselves and differentiate from competitors.
 Fostering brand awareness is especially important for new brands, new products, or if you’re in a crowded market.